Shifts & Starts: 3 Major Times Our Little Ones Change Up Our Routines

 Ultimately, there’s no wrong way to do it--you just need to know what to expect and how it might affect both you and your baby, so you can make the best choice for your family.
 Kids--babies in particular--are really adaptable to things like sleep schedule changes.
 So, keep in mind that if their sleep schedule is thrown off, you can get them back on track with consistency.
 And the main thing is the number of hours of sleep on average they’re getting each day and making sure they’re not chronically sleep deprived.
 Check out this sleep guide to make sure your little one is getting the right amount.

 With the right amount of patience and prep, you can totally handle any shift that comes your way.
 Just remember, these phases are always temporary no matter how hard it feels right now.
-You and your little with get through it.
+You and your little one will get through it.

 So, now I’m curious.
 Which transition is your family currently in?
 Which major transition would you add to this list?